gx9702/csw-opc-ua/testclient/README.md

 ------------

 This project depends on the ../hardware project, which contains the OPC UA server, which needs to be running before the client starts for this test.
+It also depends on the csw/csw/pkg project.

 Build
 -----